-In a co-teaching model the cooperating teacher and the student teacher plan and implement instruction together but the student teacher still has a learning curve that must be considered by the cooperating teacher.
-Therefore, these guidelines are offered to suggest how teaching responsibilities should be gradually assumed by the student teacher.
+In a co-teaching model the Cooperating Teacher and the Student Teacher plan and implement instruction together but the Student Teacher still has a learning curve that must be considered by the Cooperating Teacher.
+Therefore, these guidelines are offered to suggest how teaching responsibilities should be gradually assumed by the Student Teacher.

-Cooperating teachers and student teachers should work together to maximize the effect on the teaching experience for all.
-The student teacher begins the year with the cooperating teacher, following the district's school calendar and then remains in the school until the last day of classes in the Jewell Spring Semester (except for Jewell's Winter Break).
+Cooperating Teachers and Student Teachers should work together to maximize the effect on the teaching experience for all.
+The Student Teacher begins the year with the Cooperating Teacher, following the district's school calendar and then remains in the school until the last day of classes in the Jewell Spring Semester (except for Jewell's Winter Break).

-The cooperating teacher should introduce the student teacher to the class as a professional colleague and should incorporate the student teacher as a fellow teacher in instructional activities from day one.
+The Cooperating Teacher should introduce the Student Teacher to the class as a professional colleague and should incorporate the Student Teacher as a fellow teacher in instructional activities from day one.
 Teaching responsibilities should be increased incrementally in developmentally appropriate stages.
-Each student teacher will move through the stages at different paces.
+Each Student Teacher will move through the stages at different paces.

-Initial teaching activities should be activities that help the student teacher gain confidence, get better acquainted with the students, and develop rapport.
+Initial teaching activities should be activities that help the Student Teacher gain confidence, get better acquainted with the students, and develop rapport.
 This should contribute to the development of classroom management and familiarity with classroom schedules and routines.

-Student teacher will develop and consistently prepare lessons that are age appropriate, engage the learner, and develop cognitive, affective, and psychomotor skills as necessary to the subject area.
+Student Teacher will develop and consistently prepare lessons that are age appropriate, engage the learner, and develop cognitive, affective, and psychomotor skills as necessary to the subject area.

-Lessons will be structured using the model that the cooperating teacher or school district requires.

-- In the case that a specific model is not required, the student teacher will use the William Jewell College lesson plan template. - Student teachers will submit lesson plans to the cooperating teacher at least one week prior to teaching the lesson so that he/she can provide constructive feedback before implementation. - Student teacher will provide the college supervisor a lesson plan to follow/assess during visits. - Student teachers should plan, implement, and evaluate original lessons and activities. - Student teachers should integrate content and reading/writing across the curriculum. - Student teachers should incorporate a variety of teaching and learning activities. - Student teachers must reflect on their own practice to improve student achievement.
+- Lessons will be structured using the model that the Cooperating Teacher or school district requires. - In the case that a specific model is not required, the Student Teacher will use the William Jewell College lesson plan template. - Student Teachers will submit lesson plans and teaching materials via online file sharing system to the Cooperating Teacher at least one week prior to teaching the lesson so that he/she can provide constructive feedback before implementation. - Student Teacher will provide the College Supervisor a lesson plan to follow/assess during visits. - Student Teachers should plan, implement, and evaluate original lessons and activities. - Student Teachers should integrate content and reading/writing across the curriculum. - Student Teachers should incorporate a variety of teaching and learning activities. - Student Teachers must reflect on their own practice to improve student achievement.